thomvolker/densityratio/README.md

 ```

 This transformation can give a reasonable estimate of the ratio of
-proportions in the different data sets (although  is some
+proportions in the different data sets (although there is some
 regularization applied such that the estimated odds are closer to one
 than seen in the real data).